Theater Bio

 Howard Fishman began his theater career at the age of 12, performing in local productions in Hartford, CT.
 He served literary internships as Hartford Stage Company, Williamstown Theater Festival, and The Long Wharf Theater, and received his BA in Dramatic Literature from Vassar College, where he helped form a guerilla theater group called The American Theater Company that would eventually take up residence in Poughkeepsie, NY, before moving to NYC.

 Fishman's play On The L was produced by Peculiar Works in NYC at Expanded Arts, his theatrical oratorio “we are destroyed" has had workshop showings at the Public Theater, at The Abrons Arts Center, and at the Pasadena Playhouse; and his play "A Star Has Burnt My Eye" had its world premiere at The Brooklyn Academy of Music (BAM), as part of the 2016 Next Wave Festival.
-As a theater composer, he was commissioned by Peculiar Works to compose an original score for Barry Rowell's Manna-Hatta is currently collaborating with playwright Christopher Wall on two new projects.
+As a theater composer, he composed an original score for Barry Rowell's Manna-Hatta is collaborated with playwright Christopher Wall on two project, The Calamity and The G-d Of In-Between.